JWock82/Pynite/docs/source/PDelta.rst

 The procedure Pynite uses is as follows:

 1. Run a load combination using a simple linear-elastic analysis in order to calculate member axial loads.
-2. Perform tension-only and compression-only iterations.
-If tension/compression-only analysis did not converge, undo the analysis, deactivate/reactivate members as needed, and go back to step 1.
-3. Run P-:math:`\Delta` analysis using the axial loads determined from step 1.
+2. Run P-:math:`\Delta` analysis using the axial loads determined from step 1.
-4. Perform tension-only and compression-only iterations.
-If tension/compression-only analysis did not converge, undo the P-:math:`\Delta` analysis, deactivate/reactivate members as needed, and go back to step 3.
+3. Check for tension/compression-only element and support convergence.
+If elements or supports are carrying loads they cannot carry they are deactivated.
+If inactive elements or supports should be seeing load, they are reactivated.
+We then start over at step 1 with the newly deactivated or activated elements and supports.
+If nothing needed to be activated or deactivated we move to step 4.
-5. Go back to step 1 for the next load combination.
+4. Go back to step 1 for the next load combination.
 Repeat until all applicable load combinations have been evaluated.

 Validation
 ==========